CUH Logo

 When the CTG recording has completed the midwife will assess the monitoring.
 If it is a normal recording and you feel ok, you will be free to go home.

 You can continue with your day-to-day activities and eat and drink as normal.
 We encourage you to be as mobile as possible.
-Please also monitor your baby’s movements.
+Please also monitor your baby’s movements, and call Clinic 23 immediately on 01223 217217 if the pattern of movements changes, reduces, or stops

-The midwife will give you a time to ring Clinic 23 for and usually update 6 hours after discharge.
+The midwife will give you a time and number to ring and speak to a midwife for a wellbeing review six hours after going home.

 What to expect/what is ‘normal’?